Meadowlands Flea Market Vendor Savagely Beaten: 'I Honestly Thought He Was Dead,’ Witness Says

-Onlookers watched in horror as three burly men who’d come looking to avenge an unknown slight savagely beat a vendor at the Meadowlands Flea Market over the weekend, witnesses said.
+Onlookers watched in horror as three burly men out for revenge savagely beat a vendor at the Meadowlands Flea Market over the weekend, witnesses said.

 The weekly event was winding down on Saturday, April 2 when another vendor spotted the three men huddled near a truck in the parking lot of MetLife Stadium in East Rutherford.